 The Union Army referred to them as “contrabands of war” because the army used them as laborers to build roads, do laundry, and cook.
 The newly emancipated were housed in cramped quarters where diseases such as typhoid and scarlet fever quickly spread.
 Many did not survive, and more than 1,800 were buried at the Contraband and Freedmen Cemetery Memorial, which was founded in 1864.

-By the end of the 19th century, however, the cemetery had disappeared from maps of Alexandria, and by the 1950s it had been paved over.
+By the end of the nineteenth century, however, the cemetery had disappeared from maps of Alexandria, and by the 1950s it had been paved over.
 A gas station was built on the site in 1955, followed by an office building in 1960.
 Rediscovered in the 1980s, the cemetery became a focus of interest, and archaeological excavations began in 1999.

 Louise Massoud and Lillie Finklea founded the Friends of Freedmen’s Cemetery in 1996 and worked relentlessly over a decade to make sure that the cemetery didn’t disappear.
 Their persistence paid off.
 The City of Alexandria purchased the office building and gas station, tore them down in 2007, and began plans to create a public memorial in 2008.